πŸ“š

 Equation: Fc = mv^2/r, where Fc is Centripetal Force in Newtons, m is mass in kilograms, v is the velocity in m/s, and r is the radius in meters.

-The centripetal force is the name for the net force.
-Let’s dive into how the equation for centripetal force is derived: Newton’s second law gives us the equation F =ma, which can also be adapted for net force.
-Acceleration in a uniform circular motion is given as a = v^2/r, so Centripetal Force is simply mass times v^2/r or mv^2/r.
-Remember not to include the centripetal force on any free-body diagrams because it is not a force, but rather the net force.
+A common misconception with centripetal force is that it is a new force when, in actuality, it is the net force inward and should be treated as such.
+To prove this concept, let’s dive into how the equation for centripetal force is derived: Newton’s second law gives us the equation F =ma, which can also be adapted for net force.
+Acceleration in a uniform circular motion is given as a = v^2/r, so Centripetal Force is simply mass x v^2/r or mv^2/r.
+Remember to not include centripetal force on any free-body diagrams because it is not a force, but rather the net force.

 πŸŽ₯Watch: AP Physics 1 - Unit 3 Streams